 FINDING: Within the City's existing facility master plans, there are planned projects to extend the City's sewer and water facilities to the vicinity of the subject site.
-The City sewer main would include a 30-inch main along Stoltz Hill Road.
-The City water main would include a 12-inch main along Stoltz Hill Road and a 16-inch main along Vaughan Lane.
-The City Engineer evaluated the planned facility projects and determined the facilities would be able to accommodate future residential development.
+The City sewer main would include the Westside Interceptor that would service the southern portion of the city.
+The City water main would include a 16-inch main along Cascade Drive.
+The City Engineer evaluated the planned facility projects and determined the facilities would be able to accommodate any development opportunity of the subject property.
 Extensions from the City facilities to the subject site would be required to be provided by privately funded infrastructure improvements.
-Although no annexation or development is proposed as part of the Comprehensive Plan Map amendment, there will be public facilities built in the vicinity to accommodate the capacity associated with a residential development, as such, the Map amendment could be consistent with the Urbanization Chapter of the Comprehensive Plan.
+Although no annexation or development is proposed as part of the Comprehensive Plan Map amendment, there will be public facilities built in the vicinity to accommodate the capacity associated with the site, as such, the Map amendment could be consistent with the Urbanization Chapter of the Comprehensive Plan.